 - The Office of Resilience Integration and Coordination

-He has also served as FEMA’s Assistant Administrator for Disaster Assistance where he led the Individual and Public Assistance Programs after Hurricanes Katrina, Rita, and Ike.
+He also served as FEMA’s Assistant Administrator for Disaster Assistance where he led the Individual and Public Assistance Programs after Hurricanes Katrina, Rita, and Ike among other major disasters.

 Prior to his work with FEMA, Carlos held several leadership roles at the local, national, and international levels.
-His 26-year career with Florida’s Miami-Dade County in fire and emergency services included three years as Director of Emergency Management.
+His 26-year career with Florida’s Miami-Dade County in fire and emergency services included managing some of the nation’s largest disasters and three years as Director of Emergency Management where he managed the county’s response and recovery for the 2004 and 2005 historic hurricane seasons.
 He also served as the Regional Disaster Officer of the South Florida Region American Red Cross.
+Carlos was instrumental in developing the Urban Search and Rescue Response System for the United States, and internationally for the U.S. Agency for International Development’s Office of U.S. Foreign Disaster Assistance.
+In addition to his decades of government experience, he also led the disaster risk reduction consulting services for a large consulting firm.

-Carlos has taught as an Adjunct Instructor in the Master’s of Disaster Management program at Florida International University and a guest lecturer on disaster resilience and risk reduction at the University of Miami.
-He himself holds a Master’s Degree in Public Administration from Florida International University, is a Certified Emergency Manager (CEM), and has represented the U.S. internationally through his disaster management work with the United Nations, the North Atlantic Treaty Organization, and the Asia-Pacific Economic Consortium.
+Carlos has taught as an Adjunct Instructor in the Masters of Disaster Management program at Florida International University and a guest lecturer on disaster resilience and risk reduction at the University of Miami and Georgetown University.
+Carlos holds a Master’s Degree in Public Administration from Florida International University, is a Certified Emergency Manager (CEM), and has represented the U.S. internationally through his disaster management work with the United Nations, the North Atlantic Treaty Organization, and the Asia-Pacific Economic Consortium.

-Carlos J. Castillo, CEM, was interviewed by Jacksonville's CBS@47 and FOX30 Action News' Letisha Bereola discussing FEMA's approach to preparing for hurricane season 2020 in the wake of a pandemic and what to do to be ready to handle the possible effects of the now downgraded but still strong Tropical Storm Isaias:
+Carlos J. Castillo, CEM, was interviewed by Jacksonville's CBS@47 and FOX30 Action News' Letisha Bereola discussing FEMA's approach to preparing for hurricane season 2020 in the wake of a pandemic and what to do to be ready to handle the possible effects of Tropical Storm Isaias: